marmelab/react-admin/docs/NextJs.md

 export default Home;
 ```

 **Tip**: Why the dynamic import?
-React-admin is designed as a Single-Page Application, rendered on the client side.
+React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with its own [routing sytem](./Routing.md), which conflicts with the Next.js routing system.
 So we must prevent Next.js from rendering the react-admin component on the server-side.
-Using `dynamic` allows to disable Server-Side Rendering for the `<App>` component.
+Using `dynamic` allows disabling Server-Side Rendering for the `<App>` component.

 Now, start the server with `yarn dev`, browse to `http://localhost:3000/`, and you should see the working admin: